LoopKit/loopdocs/docs/browser/bb-errors.md

 Review [Find the Error](#find-the-error) for instructions on how to use the error strings.

+* If you want to do a general search for an error, enter `::error` in the search box or just `error` and look at the first item

 List of certificate errors on this page:

 * [Error: No profile for team](#error-no-profile-for-team)